 The day we used the antenna’s they didn’t really get a fair test as the propagation was not very good.
 But that was true for both antenna’s

-This is the antenna as it arrives and again the reusable cable ties came in very handy for tidying up the wires when it came time to pack it all away again.
+This is the antenna again I used the reusable cable ties as they came in very handy for tidying up the wires when it came time to pack it all away again.

 The vertical once erected and the counterpoise laid out worked a treat.